 The Bedford BID Company

-The funds collected through the BID levy are transferred to the BID Body (Bedford BID Company Ltd) after allowing for the Council’s costs in collecting the levy.
+The funds collected through the BID levy are transferred to the BID Body (Bedford BID Company Ltd) minus the Council’s costs in collecting the levy.
 The funds are used by the BID Body to provide the services required under the terms of the BID ballot.

 Larger Town Centre businesses must pay a Business Improvement District Levy of 2 pence for each £1 of the rateable value of the property.